Permit Expediter or In-House? A Complete Guide

 They also manage all communication with the building department, keeping you and your team in the loop without bogging you down with the details.
 This constant, professional follow-up is key to keeping the process moving forward.
 Essentially, they provide end-to-end permit management services to get your project approved efficiently.

-Types of Permits They Expedite
+What Kinds of Permits Do They Handle?

 If your project involves changing your home’s structure, footprint, or major systems, you’ll almost certainly need a permit.
 A residential permit expediter can handle a wide range of permits for projects both big and small.
 This includes securing approvals for major renovations, room conversions, and building a new home addition.
 They also manage permits for specific system updates that require inspections and code compliance.